 In his comments about the poem in BAP 2007, Bok writes, "'Vowels' is an anagrammatic text, permuting the fixed array of letters found only in the title.
 'Vowels' appears in my book Eunoia, a lipogrammatic suite of stories, in which each vowel appears by itself in its own chapter."

 Since reading this, I've been very interested in trying to write my own poem using only the letters within the title word.
-During lunch today, this is what I came up with:

 Red dresses drape spare dressers,